-- PCL image offset\
+- PCL image offset

-- Page mode jog\
+- Page mode jog

-- Input tray selection mode\
+- Input tray selection mode

 - Output tray mask

-- \ These settings are persistent, meaning they stay in effect after a power cycle.
-To change all of these settings back to Standard, execute a "Restore to Factory Defaults" via the OCP or Web.
-To change a specific setting back to Standard, reenter the command with the Standard value field.
+These settings of PCL image offset, Page mode job and Input tray selection mode are persistent, meaning they stay in effect after a power cycle.
+To change all of settings back to Standard, execute a "Restore to Factory Defaults" via the OCP or Web.
+To change a specific setting back to Standard, re-enter the command with the Standard value field.

-PCL Image Offset 0 Standard (default).
+PCL Image Offset

+0 Standard (default).

+1 MicroPress.

+Use with early versions of MicroPress systems only.